 When classes started, I went to school with the mentality that I already had it in the bag.
 In my opinion, I wasn’t like some of the other college students who were too lazy to come to class or more interested in their phones than the teacher teaching.
 I mean I didn’t have Facebook, Twitter or Instagram to take up any of my time, so I thought A’s were a given until Math 113 game along and I had to reevaluate.

 Now, I know you probably think that 76% isn’t terrible and your right it’s not, but remember, that was supposed to be the easiest test for the semester.
-Everything in class after that took in exponents.
 If I got a 76 on the most straightforward tests what was my outlook going to be on the other tests that were going to be harder?
-It was daunting for a second, but then I just reasoned that it was my first test back in school and the next one I would do better.

 So be patient with yourself.
-Don’t get caught up in thinking of what you should be, where you should be or what you should know by a particular point in time.
+Don’t get caught up in thinking of what you should be, where you should be or what you should know at a particular point in time.
 Instead, give yourself time to get where you want to go and accept a pace that works best for you.
 The size of the task doesn’t matter.
 If you are not patient with yourself, you will fail more than you will succeed.
-Patience is the difference between being average and above average.